Tyonnchie-Berry-1996/Public-Test/README.md

 - **Mounted on a Proxmox node with a virtual ext4 layer**
   - When attached to the standalone node, part of the drive is used as an **ext4 filesystem**
-  - That ext4 layer is:
+  - That ext4 layer is a virutal file system:
     - Exported via **NFS** to the cluster as another storage backend
     - Mounted into VMs as a shared filesystem for file exchange

 - **Cloud drive backing storage (FileCloud VM)**
   - Inside an Ubuntu VM, I run **FileCloud**
   - The **ext4 virtual layer** of the drive is mounted into this VM
-  - FileCloud exposes it as a **cloud drive** that can be reached from:
+  - FileCloud exposes it as a 1TB **cloud drive** that can be reached from:
-    - My Proxmox cluster
+    - My machines on the cluster
     - My personal computers
-    - Any other device that can access the FileCloud URL
+    - Any other device that has access to the VPN rotuer and a web browser

 In short, this 8 TB disk acts as:
 - A local external drive
 - A cluster-accessible NFS filesystem
-- Backing storage for a self-hosted “cloud drive”
+- Backing storage for a self-hosted “cloud drive” across the network

 ---